 Jack nodded slowly.
 That was right, and who could it be to stay but him?
 What tale was there of a bold young man coming back from fairyland with his common friend and not his lady love?

 He was just rising to bid Rowland a last goodbye when Mary-Anne stood between him and the king.

 Was she run mad, thought Jack, or caught by some fairy spell that he had shaken off?

 “You can’t find the way back alone,” said Jack.
 “You know that, don’t you?
 I don’t know a tale to tell you what it will be like to stay with him.”

 “I know what I’ll get going back with Rowland, and so do you.
 I’ll take a chance on this instead.”

-She looked at the king again, with hungry dreaming eyes, and Jack could see how she would think him fair, lordly and ageless, nothing like Rowland’s bright laughter and his land nothing like the trap of her marriage to boy too young for her.
+She looked at the king again, with hungry dreaming eyes, and Jack could see how she would think him fair, lordly and ageless, nothing like Rowland’s bright laughter, and his land nothing like the trap of her marriage to a boy too young for her.